wayfair-archive/brickkit-ios/README.md

 | MaxZIndexLayoutBehavior |  Allows a brick to be set to the maxZIndex, which means they will always be on top of any other brick.
 | SetZIndexLayoutBehavior |  Allows the layout to set the ZIndex of any brick to any value.

-> `BrickLayoutBehavior` is extendable, so are free to create your own behavors.
+> `BrickLayoutBehavior` is extendable, so are free to create your own behaviors.

 ## Requirements